This article does not apply to students taking the NWEA™ MAP® Growth Assessment.

 How the Benchmark Test is structured

-When students begin the Benchmark Test, they initially receive test questions that are appropriate for their rostered grade level.
-As students work through the Benchmark Test, it adapts to their skill level, which means the students in your class will see test questions that vary.
-Because the Benchmark Test adapts to the student's skill level, student performance determines the level of difficulty of the test questions that they see.
+When students begin the Benchmark test, they initially receive test questions that are appropriate for their rostered grade level.
+As students work through the Benchmark, it adapts to their skill level, which means the students in your class will see test questions that vary from other students' questions.
+Student performance determines the level of difficulty of the test questions students receive.

 The Imagine Math PreK-2 Benchmark tests look and sound like lessons in Imagine Math PreK-2, but students receive neutral feedback (instead of the instructional feedback they receive during lessons) while they work on the test.